Early Days at W & J Riding

-It is pictured on the A59 at Bank Bridge Tarleton and driven by Arthur 'Tiny' Edelston it is heading to Liverpool for a load of cattle food probably for Preston Farmers.
+Pictured on the A59 at Bank Bridge Tarleton and driven by Arthur 'Tiny' Edelston it is heading to Liverpool for a load of cattle food probably for Preston Farmers.

-Leyland Hippo Reg No RJ 258 was originally new to Wolfendale Bros of Swinton in November 1931.
+Leyland Hippo Reg No RJ 258 (Chassis No 67816) was originally new to Wolfendale Bros of Swinton in November 1931.

 This vehicle was later bought as a burnt out wreck from Dallas of Leyland and was completely rebuilt in house by Jim Riding who fitted it with a 8.6 litre diesel engine in place of the original petrol unit.

 Nicked-named the 'Crab' due to it's difficulty to steer it was driven by Harold Bristow and is seen here loaded with 14 tons of Alum from Peter Spence of Widnes.

 Leyland Buffalo TQ 1 Reg No TF 9918 was registered new in September 1932 and was in the fleet for sixteen years right up to nationalisation which took place in 1948.